 Deploying Fundraising and Engagement for Dynamics 365 Sales Enterprise

 The intended deployment methodology is through AppSource.
-As the AppSource deployment is automated it is important to note the prerequisite managed solutions which are installed or upgraded during the AppSource deployment.
+As the AppSource deployment is automated, it is important to note the prerequisite managed solutions which are installed or upgraded during the AppSource deployment.

 Prerequisites Installed During Solution Deployment

 As part of the required prerequisites, the Nonprofit Core managed solution is deployed.
-Fundraising and Engagement is set to work with the latest version of the Common Data Model (CDM) for Nonprofits.
+Fundraising and Engagement is set up to work with the latest version of the Nonprofit Core data schema in the Common Data Model (CDM) for Nonprofits.
+The Nonprofit Core can be installed directly from the Fundraising and Engagement AppSource listing.
+If you are acquiring the solution as source code from GitHub you will need to install the Nonprofit Core managed solution from the GitHub link noted below before deploying Fundraising and Engagement.